ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 [![Maximum Tree Recursion]({static}images/recursion/tree_recursive_maximum-thumbnail.png){: .b-lazy width=3260 data-src=/blog/images/recursion/tree_recursive_maximum.png }](/blog/images/recursion/tree_recursive_maximum.png)

-This is not always possible, for functions like fibonacci, it is not trivial to use a tree approach that reduces the number of recursive calls.
-A known solution called Fast Doubling has been discovered, finding this implementation requires a lot of effort and mathmatical derivaiton and may not be applicable to other functions.
+Refactoring functions this way is not always possible, for functions like nth Fibonacci, it is not trivial to use a tree approach that reduces the number of recursive calls.
+A known solution called Fast Doubling has been discovered.
+Deriving this implementation requires a lot of effort and mathematical knowledge, such approach may not apply to other functions.

+The Fast Doubling Implementation is as follows:

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20fibonacci%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20%23%20Fast%20Doubling%20Method%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%200%0A%20%20%20%20if%20n%20%3D%3D%201%3A%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20%0A%20%20%20%20is_odd%20%3D%20n%20%25%202%0A%20%20%20%20m%20%3D%20n%20//%202%20%2B%20is_odd%0A%20%20%20%20fib_m%20%3D%20fibonacci%28m%29%0A%20%20%20%20fib_m_1%20%3D%20fibonacci%28m%20-%201%29%0A%0A%20%20%20%20if%20is_odd%3A%0A%20%20%20%20%20%20%20%20return%20fib_m_1%20**%202%20%2B%20fib_m%20**%202%0A%20%20%20%20return%202%20*%20fib_m%20*%20fib_m_1%20%2B%20fib_m%20**%202%0A%0A%20%20%20%20%0Aassert%20%5Bfibonacci%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B0,%201,%201,%202,%203,%205,%208%5D&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}